 — Matthew 15:29-31 NLT

-Jesus has two purposes in his ministry.
-He will bring glory to God and bless God's children.
-He embodies God's compassion for the lost and broken as he ministers to their needs.
+Jesus' purpose during his ministry is to bring glory to God.
+He does this in his teachings and his training of the disciples and in the way he blesses God's children.
+He embodies God's compassion for the lost and broken as he ministers to their needs, as we see in today's verses.
 He wants to bless them and have them in turn bless the Father in heaven.

 What would happen if we saw this as OUR purpose?
-In fact, isn't that exactly what Jesus said is our purpose?
-As he later summarizes the most important things in God's Law, isn't that what he says is our responsibility?
-When he teaches on worship, isn't that his point as well?
-We are to love God and our fellow human beings.
+In fact, isn't that exactly what Jesus said were the most important things in God's law for us to fulfill (Matthew 22:36-39)?
+When he teaches on worship, isn't that his point as well (Matthew 5:23-24)?
+We are to love God and love our fellow human beings.
 We are to honor God by serving our fellow human beings.
 We cannot worship God and be at odds with our brothers and sisters in Christ.
 It's so simple, yet so revolutionary.
 So, when are we all going to consistently remember this call from Jesus?

 Related Scripture Readings

 - Matthew 5:14-17